1 Chronicles 1

 Introduction

-While the books of 1 and 2 Kings focus on the northern kingdom, Israel, 1 Chronicles focuses on the southern kingdom, Judah.
+In our Bibles today we have 1 and 2 Chronicles as two books but they were originally one book.
+The Book of 1 Chronicles is a book of narrative history, and genealogies.
+While the books of 1 and 2 Kings, focus on the northern kingdom, Israel, 1 Chronicles focuses on the southern kingdom, Judah.
 Nothing is said about the northern kingdom in 2 Chronicles because Jeroboam led the northern tribes after sins that took them away from worshipping God.

+For this reason, 1 Chronicles focuses on the kings and events that relate to the southern kingdom, specifically the tribe of Judah.
+2 Chronicles covers the history of both 1 and 2 Kings.
 The purpose of the book was to encourage the remnant that had come out of the Babylonian captivity and it covers in some extra detail most of the information already covered by 1 and 2 Samuel and 1 and 2 Kings.

+No one knows who the author of the book is but Jewish tradition believes that Ezra wrote both 1 and 2 Chronicles, as well as the books of Ezra and Nehemiah.
 The reason for this is because the book of Ezra immediately begins where 2 Chronicles concludes, 2 Chronicles 36:22-23 / Ezra 1:1-3.
 Ezra was a priest in the southern kingdom who lived in Jerusalem, Ezra 7:11.

 Within the book, the author mentions the records of three prophets, Samuel, Nathan, and Gad, 1 Chronicles 29:29.
 They also mention the Jewish historical books such as the chronicle of the kings of Judah and Israel, 1 Chronicles 9:1, these books don’t exist anymore.

+Chronicles tell us about the events in the history of Israel down to the end of their captivity in Babylon and the restoration that was initiated by the Medo-Persian king, Cyrus, 2 Chronicles 36:22-23.
 In view of what the author writes in 2 Chronicles 35:25, it appears that the book was written after the time of Jeremiah who wrote Lamentations.
 Most commentators agree that the book was written between 450 and 425 BC.

 1 Chronicles 1-9, begins with Adam and runs through the genealogies of Israel.
-It continues through all the 12 tribes of Israel, then King David, and then the Priestly line.
+It continues through all the twelve tribes of Israel, then King David, and then the Priestly line.
 The descendants teach the history of the nation, extending from God’s creation all the way through the exile in Babylon.

 1 Chronicles 10-29, is a review of King Saul’s death with the Philistines, through King David’s reign, including the preparation for the building of the new temple, which Solomon would build.
 The book finishes with Solomon’s reign as king of Israel.